- FindLaw /

 File Your Certificate of Organization

 In Idaho, filing a certificate of organization with the Secretary of State forms your LLC in the state.
 You can file online, by mail, or in person.
-Be prepared to provide the following information:
+Under Idaho Code §30-25-201, you must provide the following information:

 - Name and address of LLC